 - Permission Controls: Configure MCP permissions at granular levels

-- Policy Enforcement: Automatically enforce data access and usage policies
+- Policy Enforcement: Apply rule-based data access and usage policies

-These controls prevent scenarios where AI agents inadvertently expose credentials, execute destructive commands, or access unauthorized systems.
+These controls help reduce scenarios where AI agents inadvertently expose credentials, execute destructive commands, or access unauthorized systems.

 Comprehensive Audit Trails